Return of Muni Metro Rail FAQs

 Map: Proposed new Muni Metro rail configuration.

-Recently, we announced that Muni Metro Rail service will return in August with some time saving changes.
+Recently, we announced that Muni Metro Rail service will return in August with some time-saving changes.
 For some customers, this is a big change and we know there are lots of questions.
-So, we complied answers to some of the most frequent ones we hear.
+So, we compiled answers to some of the most frequent ones we hear.

 How are Muni Metro Rail routes changing and will any routes be eliminated?

 None of the Muni Metro lines are being eliminated.
 All transit changes are temporary emergency measures in response to the COVID-19 pandemic.
 Rail service is returning in full, with some changes to the configuration to fix the chronic delays caused by our overburdened single subway tunnel where all the lines converge.

 - The L Taraval and K Ingleside surface lines will be combined into one line referred to as the LK Taraval-Ingleside.
 This means the L Taraval will still run from the SF Zoo to West Portal Station, where it will continue as the K Ingleside to Balboa Station via Ocean Avenue.
 The K Ingleside trains will do the same, running towards West Portal from Balboa Station before continuing on the L Taraval line to SF Zoo.

 - Customers on the LK Taraval-Ingleside heading towards downtown can transfer to the S Shuttle at West Portal or to the TM Third-Oceanview at Saint Francis Circle.